rubys/bootstrap/bylaws.md

 ## ARTICLE VIII - INDEMNIFICATION

-### Section 8.1 - Actions other than by or in the Right of the JS Foundation
+### Section 8.1 - Actions other than by or in the Right of the $FOUNDATION

-Subject to confirmation of the appropriateness of such action by the Board as provided in Section 8.4 below, the JS Foundation shall indemnify any person who was or is a party or is threatened to be made a party to any threatened, pending or completed action, suit or proceeding, whether civil, criminal, administrative or investigative (other than an action by or in the right of the JS Foundation) by reason of the fact that he or she is or was a Director, Officer, employee or agent of the JS Foundation, or is or was serving at the request of the JS Foundation as a director, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise, against expenses (including attorneys’ fees), judgments, fines and amounts paid in settlement actually and reasonably incurred by him or her in connection with such action, suit or proceeding if he or she acted in good faith and in a manner he or she reasonably believed to be in or not opposed to the best interests of the JS Foundation, and, with respect to any criminal action or proceedings, had no reasonable cause to believe this conduct was unlawful.
-The termination of any action, suit or proceeding by judgment, order, settlement, conviction, or upon a plea of nolo contendere or its equivalent, shall not, of itself, create a presumption that the person did not act in good faith and in a manner which he or she reasonably believed to be in or not opposed to the best interests of the JS Foundation, and, with respect to any criminal action or proceeding, had reasonable cause to believe that his or her conduct was unlawful.
+Subject to confirmation of the appropriateness of such action by the Board as provided in Section 8.4 below, the $FOUNDATION shall indemnify any person who was or is a party or is threatened to be made a party to any threatened, pending or completed action, suit or proceeding, whether civil, criminal, administrative or investigative (other than an action by or in the right of the $FOUNDATION) by reason of the fact that he or she is or was a Director, Officer, employee or agent of the $FOUNDATION, or is or was serving at the request of the $FOUNDATION as a director, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise, against expenses (including attorneys' fees), judgments, fines and amounts paid in settlement actually and reasonably incurred by him or her in connection with such action, suit or proceeding if he or she acted in good faith and in a manner he or she reasonably believed to be in or not opposed to the best interests of the $FOUNDATION, and, with respect to any criminal action or proceedings, had no reasonable cause to believe this conduct was unlawful.
+The termination of any action, suit or proceeding by judgment, order, settlement, conviction, or upon a plea of nolo contendere or its equivalent, shall not, of itself, create a presumption that the person did not act in good faith and in a manner which he or she reasonably believed to be in or not opposed to the best interests of the $FOUNDATION, and, with respect to any criminal action or proceeding, had reasonable cause to believe that his or her conduct was unlawful.

-### Section 8.2 - Actions by or in the Right of the JS Foundation
+### Section 8.2 - Actions by or in the Right of the $FOUNDATION

-Subject to confirmation of the appropriateness of such action by the Board as provided in Section 8.4 below, the JS Foundation shall indemnify any person who was or is a party or is threatened to be made a party to any threatened, pending or completed action or suit by or in the right of the JS Foundation to procure a judgment in its favor by reason of the fact that he or she is or was a Director, Officer, employee or agent of the JS Foundation, or is or was serving at the request of the JS Foundation as a director, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise against expenses (including attorneys’ fees) actually and reasonably incurred by him or her in connection with the defense or settlement of such action or suit if he or she acted in good faith and in a manner he or she reasonably believed to be in or not opposed to the best interests of the JS Foundation; provided, however, that no indemnification shall be made in respect of any claim, issue or matter as to which such person shall have been adjudged to be liable unless, and only to the extent that, the Court of Chancery of the State of Delaware or the court in which such action or suit was brought shall determine upon application that,
+Subject to confirmation of the appropriateness of such action by the Board as provided in Section 8.4 below, the $FOUNDATION shall indemnify any person who was or is a party or is threatened to be made a party to any threatened, pending or completed action or suit by or in the right of the $FOUNDATION to procure a judgment in its favor by reason of the fact that he or she is or was a Director, Officer, employee or agent of the $FOUNDATION, or is or was serving at the request of the $FOUNDATION as a director, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise against expenses (including attorneys' fees) actually and reasonably incurred by him or her in connection with the defense or settlement of such action or suit if he or she acted in good faith and in a manner he or she reasonably believed to be in or not opposed to the best interests of the $FOUNDATION; provided, however, that no indemnification shall be made in respect of any claim, issue or matter as to which such person shall have been adjudged to be liable unless, and only to the extent that, the Court of Chancery of the State of Delaware or the court in which such action or suit was brought shall determine upon application that,